Physics of the Atmosphere and Ocean

 Teaching and learning methods

-The teaching will be given as lectures, cruise, laboratory experiements, exercises and seminars.
+The teaching will be given as lectures with a focus on active learning, cruise, laboratory experiments, exercises and seminars.

 The students write a cruise report and give a presentation.
-There are 6 exercises and 3 laboratory experiements.
+There are 6 exercises and 3 laboratory experiments.

 Activity: 4 hours lectures and 2 hours laboratory work or exercises each week/15 weeks.